 A cover letter is often the first document a visa officer reads.
 It sets the tone for your entire application.
-Here’s how to write one that is clear, concise, and convincing.
+When paired with a valid flight dummy ticket, it demonstrates that you have a concrete travel plan and intend to return home after your trip.

 Visa Cover Letter Format